Thank you for using the timer!

 Discuss how well reasoned you find this argument.
 Point out flaws in the argument's logic and analyze the argument's underlying assumptions.
 In addition, evaluate how supporting evidence is used and what evidence might counter the argument's conclusion.
 You may also discuss what additional evidence could be used to strengthen the argument or what changes would make the argument more logically sound.

-The author argues that even though the "Space Race" between the USA and Russia in the 1960s was very costly, it also yielded tremendous number of technological advances, therefore the government should fund efforts towards a manned Mars landing by 2020.
+YOUR RESPONSE: The author argues that even though the "Space Race" between the USA and Russia in the 1960s was very costly, it also yielded tremendous number of technological advances, therefore the government should fund efforts towards a manned Mars landing by 2020.
 This argument is unconvincing, lacks backing data and contains many logical flaws.
 I will discuss in more details as follows:

 Firstly, the author notes that the "Space Race" brought about numerous technological advances that provided economic and humanitarian benefits.
 This is a presumptuous argument that does not have any backing evidence.
 The author makes no mention of exactly what sort of technologies were developed and how this development may contribute towards a better daily life for citizens of the USA and Russia.
 The author also fails to discuss and refute the possible negative effects that the project might have had on the lives of the people.